cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/control-access-to-cloud-platforms-and-landing-zones.md

 ## How to manage access to landing zones

-The m etadata allows Cloud Foundation teams to control the access to landing zones.
+The metadata allows Cloud Foundation teams to control the access to landing zones.
 It also can be used to generate reporting and automating access checks.
 This will enable the Cloud Foundation team to have full control of the cloud governance while provisioning cloud tenants fast to DevOps teams.

-> **✏️** **Example Scenario** Restricting access based on risk and networking requirements
+> **✏️** **Example Scenario**
+> Restricting access based on risk and networking requirements
 >
-> Cloud Foundation team *Likvid Bank*  n eeds to regulate the access to cloud platforms and landing zones as required by their internal compliance.
+> Cloud Foundation team *Likvid Bank* needs to regulate the access to cloud platforms and landing zones as required by their internal compliance.
 > The access to the landing zones depends on the project’s risk estimate vs. use of on-premise integration.
+> > risk estimate: *high, middle, low*
+> > usage of on-premise integration: *yes, no*
+>
-> > risk estimate: *high, middle, low* > usage of on-premise integration: *yes, no* The Cloud Foundation team enforces compliance by validating projects risk estimate and on-premise integration usage match the target landing zone.
+> The Cloud Foundation team enforces compliance by validating projects risk estimate and on-premise integration usage match the target landing zone.
 >
 > If the project has a risk estimate of *high* and on-premise integration *no* it should only be able to use landing zones appropriated security configuration, integration setup etc.) and so on.
 The appropriated landing zones will have therefore the metadata risk estimate *high* and on-premise integration *no.*